mathieucarbou/MycilaPulseAnalyzer/README.md

 ## IRAM Safety

-If your app is NOT doing a lot of flash operation, you could run with:
+If your app is doing some flash operation, you could run with:

 ```
--D CONFIG_ARDUINO_ISR_IRAM=1
 -D CONFIG_GPTIMER_ISR_HANDLER_IN_IRAM=1
 -D CONFIG_GPTIMER_CTRL_FUNC_IN_IRAM=1
 -D CONFIG_GPTIMER_ISR_IRAM_SAFE=1
 -D CONFIG_GPIO_CTRL_FUNC_IN_IRAM=1
 ```

-This will improve interrupt reliability even when doing flash operations.
+This will improve interrupt reliability (they will continue working even during flash operation).

-Please not that the code may crash with: `Cache disabled but cached memory region accessed` if the ZCD is running while any r/w flash operations are in progress.

 ## Oscilloscope Views